Commands

 Apply

-The apply command will execute and run the manifests.
+The apply command executes and runs the manifests.
 There are a few ways to do this.
-First, it to point to a directory of manifests and have comtrya execute them all.

 comtrya -d ./manifests apply